Breast cancer 101

 - History of breast cancer.
 Women who have had cancer in one breast are more likely to develop cancer in the other breast.

 - Race.
-Caucasian women are more likely than women of other races to develop breast cancer.
+White women are more likely than women of other races to develop breast cancer.

 - Past radiation treatment.
 Women who have had radiation therapy to the chest are at higher risk for breast cancer.